cincospenguinos/CircleGa/README.md

 - [ ] Sound effect for shot fired by alien
 - [ ] Sound effect for alien death
 - [ ] Sound effect for alien explosion (could just be the same as player)
+- [ ] Sound effect for crashing into the other player (this helps make crashing appear as a negative consequence)

 ## Story